 The most fundamental result of data mapping in the data processing operation is exploratory.
 It allows you to understand what kind of data you have and what you can do with it.

 While it seems rather apparent — more often than not this stage is skewed for the sake of seemingly more efficient manual approaches.

 Unfortunately, these approaches often leave out and miss a lot of valuable insights into the nature and the structure of data.
 In the end, you will be forced to redo the thing properly to make possible further data processing operations.

-Automated Data Wrangling goes through data in more ways and presents much more insights that can be worthwhile for business operation.
+Automated Data Wrangling goes through data in more ways and presents many more insights that can be worthwhile for business operation.

 It is fair to say that data always comes in as a glorious mess in different shapes and forms.
 While you may have a semblance of comprehension of “what it is” and “what it is for” — data, as it is in its original form, raw data is mostly useless if it is not organized correctly beforehand.

 Data Wrangling and subsequent Mapping segments and frames data sets in a way that would best serve its purpose of use.
 This makes datasets freely available for extracting any insights for any emerging task.

 On the other hand, clearly structured data allows combining multiple data sets and gradually evolve the system into more effective.

 Data Clean-up from Noise / Errors / Missing Information

 Noise, errors, and missing values are common things in any data set.
 There are numerous reasons for that: